rehierl/node-tree-outliner/3-1-0-design-2.md

 ## initialized state

-As soon as a sectioning node is known, it is technically possible to associate any subsequent node, including the current sectioning node, with it.
-Because of that, and if a section had no delayed start, a sectioning node would have to be associated with its own section.
+As soon as a sectioning node is known, it is technically possible to associate any subsequent node with it (including the sectioning node itself).

-Consequently, a section's "initialized" state means that: (1) the section is created/initialized and (2) an algorithm will, at some later point in time, begin associating nodes with it.
+Consequently, a section's "initialized" state means that: (1) the section is created/initialized/known and (2) an algorithm needs to, at some later point in time, begin associating nodes with it.

 (-> initialized)
 A section's "initialized" state is a section's first/initial state,